 “Slowly, after months of working with them, you start looking for their needs,” says Simoleit.
 Simoleit realized his employees needed access to cash for emergency situations, like needing to visit the doctor’s office or buy a decent house with a good roof.
 Nobunto provides long-term, low-interest loans for employees, allowing them to improve their living conditions.

-Under the Conditions of Employment Act, Nobunto provides their artisans with permanent contracts, fair salaries, paid holiday and sick leave, regular work hours with three breaks a day and weekends off.
-They also contribute to an Unemployment Fund and Skills Development Fund.
-They also have an assistance fund in case an employee has an emergency situation, help pay for doctor visits, and provide free transportation to and from work.
+Nobunto also provides their artisans with permanent contracts, fair salaries, paid holiday and sick leave, regular work hours with three breaks a day and weekends off.
+They also provide an Unemployment Fund, Skills Development Fund, and an assistance fund in case an employee has an emergency situation.
+They pay a minimum of 50 percent of doctor’s bills and provide free transportation to and from work.

 An example of their dedication to a safe work environment and safe product is the Bekro Colours used on the hand-painted candles.
 The colors are tested under strict European laws to be free of carcinogenic, mutagenic, and toxic substances.